 It is possible to use your CI/CD pipeline configuration to make security issues less likely to happen.

-Second, for sensitive files like code signing keys we recommend adding an additional layer of isolation between your encrypted files and your repository for added security.
+Second, for sensitive files like code signing keys we recommend adding an additional layer of isolation between your encrypted files and your repository.
 See an example here.
-Keep them encrypted in your repository and store the decryption key in the environment variables or contexts, only decrypting them inside your CI/CD jobs when they are needed.
+Keep them encrypted in your repository and store the decryption key in the environment variables or contexts.
+Decrypt them inside your CI/CD jobs only when they are needed.
 This makes it even more difficult to expose or leak these highly sensitive files.

-Third, you never want to leave your CI/CD environment running without monitoring it.
-Therefore, make sure that the containers and VMs used for your pipelines are destroyed after jobs that require sensitive information finish running.
-On CircleCI, this happens automatically for all supported platforms including Linux on Docker and Machine, macOS, and most recently, Windows.
+Third, never leave your CI/CD environment running without monitoring it.
+Make sure that the containers and VMs used for your pipelines are destroyed once jobs that require sensitive information are complete.
+On CircleCI, this happens automatically for all supported platforms including Linux on Docker and Machine, macOS, and Windows.

 Fourth, pay extra attention to how your CI/CD system handles builds for pull requests that come from forks of your repository.
 If your build stages require secrets to work, forked pull requests might gain access to them through your pipelines.
-On CircleCI, the default behavior is to never pass on the secrets to the forked pull requests to prevent leaking your credentials.
+On CircleCI, the default behavior is to never pass on the secrets to the forked pull requests.

 By addressing these four aspects you can significantly reduce the risk of security incidents due to your CI/CD pipeline configuration.
 Next up, code and Git history analysis.

 We all love Git for its comprehensive history of changes, being able to look through the history of the project with a simple CLI command and see who has most recently changed a line of code, among other benefits.
 This also means that any sensitive information that makes it into the Git history can be accessible to attackers if a Git repository is exposed, even if the most recent state of the repository no longer contains the secrets.